 The Company's research and development efforts are intended to establish leadership positions in core technology lines and provide the Company with a competitive edge as it seeks additional business with new customers.
-Total research and development expenditures for the nine technologies currently managed by the Company were approximately \$0 in 2010, decreasing from \$247,450 in 2009.
+Total research and development expenditures for the nine technologies managed by the Company were approximately \$50,000 in 2011, increasing from \$0 in 2010.